 Pawnbarian was originally created in a week for the 7DRL (7 Day Rogue-Like) game jam.
-I started off with the nebulous idea of "Slay the Spire, but with movement on a board", and refined/scoped down the concept to be built entirely around chess moves.
+It started off with the nebulous idea of "Slay the Spire, but with board movement", and was refined/scoped down to be built entirely around chess moves.
 This prototype version was first released 2019-03-10.
 It's now known as Pawnbarian Classic, and can be played online here.

 Following the great reception of the 7DRL version, I decided to spend a number months after university doing full-time indie development to flesh out the game and release it commercially.
 I enlisted my brother Piotr Wojtecki to help out on the art side in his spare time.